 You can also use the information to map out your content for the next month, making sure that everything you put out aligns with the information you collected.

 Download your Search Persona Worksheet below to brainstorm on all these topics and get inspired.

 Understanding your Search Persona doesn’t just have to be about SEO.
 Actually, I believe doing SEO can impact many parts of your business.

 Remember to stay curious and open up to new ideas and needs that your Search Persona is talking about.
 Try and approach this exercise from fresh eyes and ears and you will be surprised.
 And who knows, you might get some clients in the process.

 Want to translate your Search Persona into a full SEO strategy that attracts your next paying clients?

-Apply here for the 90-Day SEO Coaching package and I will help you connect the dots between your Search Persona, and real keywords they are searching.
+Apply here for the Soar Process and I will help you connect the dots between your Search Persona, and real keywords they are searching.